hacks-guide/Guide_Wii/docs/faq.md

 ::: danger

-SD cards 2TB or larger currently do not exist, anyone attempting to sell you one is trying to rip you off.
+SD cards larger than 2TB currently do not exist, anyone attempting to sell you one is trying to rip you off.

 :::